 A dedicated Lifestyles Manager and their team organise internal and external activities for all residents to enjoy.
 We have regular outings available and often visit local places of interest.

 The latest CQC report for Woodland Grove will be displayed in the reception area of the home and also noted on our website. (www.oaklandcare.com).

 Prior to moving into the care home, we require all new residents to provide evidence of sufficient liquid funds to cover all care home costs for a minimum period of two years.
 Unfortunately, we will not be able to accept any resident who is unable to satisfy this minimum funding criteria.

 A four-week refundable deposit is required at move in.
 We hold the deposit as security against non-payment of fees and damage.
 We repay it, minus any deductions, within 28 days of the resident leaving the home or passing away.

 Unless there are exceptional circumstances, direct debit forms must be completed on move in to cover ongoing fees.

 Our fees currently start from:

-- Respite care is charged per day or part thereof, depending on care needs – a two-week minimum stay is normally required.
+- Respite care is charged per day or part thereof, depending on care needs – a four week minimum stay is normally required

 Prices quoted above reflect the typical range of fees and are indicative only as care fees are subject to us undertaking an individual care needs assessment.